 Compared to broken bones, torn ligaments take longer to heal.
 That's because they receive only a minimal supply of blood.
 Thus, it could take up to several months for you to recover from an ACJ ligament injury.

 Severe forms of this injury (from level 3 onwards) come with debilitating complications.
 The clavicle becomes unstable.
-The strength and range of motion of the shoulder becomes affected.
+The strength and range of motion of the shoulder become affected.
 Often, ACJ ligament injuries occur hand in hand with fractures.
 Other complications include neurovascular symptoms, muscle fatigue, and cosmetic deformities.
 To manage these complications, surgical reconstruction may be required.

 One chronic complication that may arise in levels one and two ACJ ligament injury is symptomatic chronic arthritis.
 Surgery may be ordered to help get rid of the symptoms.

 ACJ ligament injuries that have been treated via surgical procedures can predispose the individual to several postoperative complications.
-This includes problems associated with the sutures, screws and K-wires that have been used to repair the tears.
-Faulty hardware may end up migrating to different parts of the body especially in the case of small pins and wires.
+This includes problems associated with the sutures, screws, and K-wires that have been used to repair the tears.
+Faulty hardware may end up migrating to different parts of the body, especially in the case of small pins and wires.
 The post-surgical patient is also prone to developing wound infection although this happens only about 1% of the time.

 Acromioclavicular Joint Arthritis